elianafroggie/SYSC3303/README.md

 (1) Elevator.java - This source file represents the Elevator subsystem in the concurrent system, handling the basic functionality of the elevator of moving between floor levels.

-(2) Floor.java - This source file (consists of floor and floorsystem classes) represents the Floor subsystem in the concurrent system, so it reads events from a file and sends the requests to the Scheduler for further processing.
+(2) Floor.java -

+(3) FloorSystem.java -

-(3) Scheduler.java - This source file its as the Central Server, mainly managing the communication between the Elevator and Floor threads, handling send and received requests, and controlling the flow of the information.
+(4) Scheduler.java - This source file its as the Central Server, mainly managing the communication between the Elevator and Floor threads, handling send and received requests, and controlling the flow of the information.

-(4) Inform.java - This source file has a Inform class defined, which is encapsulating information based upon requests and messages passed between the three subsystems, including events.
+(5) Inform.java - This source file has a Inform class defined, which is encapsulating information based upon requests and messages passed between the three subsystems, including events.

 ### Step-by-Step Setup Instructions: